 The process of compiling is divided into multiple phases.
-Each phase has no dependence on subsequent phases.
-For example, the scanner is not perturbed by the semantic analyzer.
-This separation of the passes makes language tools like syntax directed editors relatively easy to produce.
-It also is possible to compress D source by storing it in ‘tokenized’ form.
+Each phase is independent of subsequent phases.
+For example, the scanner is not affected by the semantic analyzer.
+This separation of passes makes language tools like syntax directed editors relatively easy to create.
+It is also possible to compress D source by storing it in ‘tokenized’ form.

 - source character set

-The source file is checked to see what character set it is, and the appropriate scanner is loaded.
-ASCII and UTF formats are accepted.
+The source file is checked to see which encoding it is using, and the appropriate scanner is loaded.
+7-bit ASCII and UTF encodings are accepted.